- Implications and Applications

 What

-Kombucha-based fermentation and experimental skin-contact material research.
+Kombucha-based vegetable fermentation, freeze-dried pigments, and cosmetic material research.

 Who

-İpek Kuşcu
+İpek Kuşcu.